RSV antibody test

 Normal Results for RSV antibody test

-A negative test means the person does not have antibodies to RSV in the blood.
+A negative test means the person does not have antibodies to RSV in their blood.
 This means the person has never had an RSV infection.

 What Abnormal Results Mean

-A positive test means the person has antibodies to RSV in the blood.
+A positive test means the person has antibodies to RSV in their blood.
 These antibodies may be present because: